JosiahWI/qub3d-devdocs/README.md

 # Project

-This repository is for the Third-Party Dependencies of the Qub³d Engine Group
+This repository is for the Development Documentation for the Qub³d Engine Group.

 ## Authors